teatimeguest/tex-filetypes.nvim/README.md

                                               *tex-filetypes.nvim-b:is_texlua*
 ``` -->

-- The plugin sets `b:is_texlua` to `v:true`
-  if the file is considered to be for `texlua`.
+- Add support for lua files from TeX distribution to `includeexpr`.
-  This can be used to change the behavior only for tex-related lua files.
+- Set `b:is_texlua` to `v:true` for TeX-related lua files.

 ## Extra Filetypes